acohen1/GreggLimper/README.md

 Need a supervised dataset that mirrors Gregg Limper's prompt stack?
 The repo ships with a standalone tuner CLI under [`tuner/`](tuner/README.md).
 It collects Discord history (respecting whitelisted speakers and earliest cutoffs), injects synthetic `retrieve_context` calls, and exports JSONL records that match OpenAI's chat finetune schema.

-- Copy `tuner/config.sample.toml` to `tuner/config.toml` and fill in the `[dataset]`, `[models]`, and `[discord]` sections.
-Bot secrets stay in `.env`; the TOML captures run profiles (channels, allowed users, `max_messages`, `max_samples`, output paths, etc.).
+- Use the root `config.toml` `[finetune.*]` sections to set channels, allowed users, earliest timestamp, paths, and model IDs (tuner defaults to that file; you can still pass `--config` to point elsewhere).
-- Run `python -m tuner build-dataset` (or pass `--config path/to/config.toml`).
-CLI flags override any TOML value when you need to experiment with alternate slices.
+- Run `python -m tuner build-dataset`; CLI flags override any TOML value when you need to experiment with alternate slices.
-- Progress logs report per-channel hydration, LLM segment approvals, synthetic tool counts, and the final supervised sample tally so you can monitor long-running builds.
+- Progress logs report per-channel hydration, LLM segment approvals, and the final supervised sample tally so you can monitor long-running builds.

 See [tuner/README.md](tuner/README.md) for full configuration and schema details.